 People born in the year of the goat are very serene and calm; therefore, they tend to have fewer health problems.
 If goat people are in mental and emotional good spirits, this should have a positive affect on their physical health.
 Eating fresh and organic produce, and eliminating red meat from their diet when possible, is an effective way to keep healthy.
 They should get out among nature and commune with the great outdoors.
 Fresh air, trees, and sunshine will all do wonders for their health.
 Make sure that goat people have a regular schedule for meals and keep their sleep and waking times consistent.

 People born in the year of the goat prefer to work in a team.
+Their best work partners are Horses.
 They are not crazy about status and power.
 Unless asked, they won’t ever volunteer for anything and act as the leaders.
-Good career choices for goats are pediatrician, actor, daycare teacher, interior designer, florist, hair stylist, musician, editor, illustrator and art history teacher.
+Good career choices for goats are pediatrician, actor, daycare teacher, interior designer, florist, hair stylist, musician, editor, illustrator, and art history teacher.

 Generally speaking, goats are private.
 Therefore, it may take time and effort to know those who born in the year of the goat.
 Goats would be the one to decide with whom to share their own personal things and when to do so.
 This is likely to be the reason why most goats have few intimate friends.
 Once becoming friends, their relationships would be peaceful and fulfilling.
 They’ll work hard for those they love.